 Piran’s old town is a nicely preserved historic town that offers the sights of beautiful Gothic architecture.
-Most of the time Piran is a crowded town that becomes the major summer holidays destination during late spring to early autumn.
+Most of the time, Piran is a crowded town that becomes the major summer holiday destination during late spring to early autumn.

-While visiting Piran, you can explore famous sights, take part in festivals, stroll along the Adriatic seashore and taste the local seafood.
-It’s a perfect location to get away from big city life and enjoy cool wind’s breeze.
+While visiting Piran, you can explore famous sights, take part in festivals, stroll along the Adriatic seashore, and taste the local seafood.
+It’s a perfect location to get away from big city life and enjoy the cool wind’s breeze.

 The most famous waterfall is Sum Waterfall that is 13m high and is the largest river waterfall in the country.
 The Vintgar Gorge is a famous place for relaxing walks since the trail isn’t very strenuous and long, lots of people take the trail while visiting Lake Blend that is very close to the gorge.